Description of Service

 Founded in 1996 at the Cincinnati Children’s Hospital Medical Center in Cincinnati, OH, the now International Project SEARCH program is “a school-to-work transition program that provides real-life work experience combined with training in employability and independent-living skills to help young people with significant disabilities make successful transitions to productive adult life.”
 Project SEARCH “involves an extensive period of skills training and career exploration, innovative adaptations, long-term job coaching, and continuous feedback from teachers, skills trainers, and employers…as a result, at the completion of the training program, students with significant intellectual disabilities are employed in nontraditional, complex and rewarding jobs.”
 Participants are “typically high school students who are on an Individual Education Program (IEP) and in their last year of high school eligibility…the most important criterion for acceptance into Project SEARCH is a desire to achieve competitive employment.”
 The program is successful through a collaboration between a host business, public school district, funding source (typically Opportunities for Ohioans with Disabilities (OOD)), a provider agency (Capabilities), and oftentimes a local county board of developmental disabilities (DoDD).
 Participants complete three different internships throughout the school year based on availability and interests.

-Capabilities currently provides Project SEARCH services at the following host businesses:
+Capabilities currently provides Project SEARCH services in the following areas:

 Athens: OhioHealth O’Bleness Hospital since 2018